biojava/biojava.github.io/wiki/BioJava:CookBook:PDB:align.md

 `              System.out.println(aa);              `
 `          }`

-`           // convert AlternativeAlignemnt 1 to PDB file, so it can be opened with a viewer of your choice`
+`           // convert AlternativeAlignment 1 to PDB file, so it can be opened with a viewer of your choice`
 `           //(e.g. Jmol, Rasmol)`
 `           `
 `           if ( aligs.length > 0) {`